 “… [I]t is never a matter of whether or not we bring politics into the therapy room, but whether or not we are prepared to acknowledge the existence of these politics, and the degree to which we are prepared to be complicit in the reproduction of these politics.” – Michael White

-As a social worker with twenty years of experience in public practice, my work is guided by a commitment to an anti-racist, anti-oppressive and a decolonizing framework.
+As a social worker with twenty years of experience in public practice, and 3.5 years in private practice, my work is guided by a commitment to an anti-racist, anti-oppressive and a decolonizing framework.
 Until six years ago, I worked mostly in the community with women who were marginalized on account of their drug use, poverty, racism, sexism, the war on drugs and dominant discourses around parenting, drug use and sex work.